The Research Collection is an ETH-Library service and ETH Zurich's publication platform. It offers the following

 - Closed access: only deposited for archiving purposes and only accessible for administrators

 - It is possible to apply to access research data with access restrictions.
 ETH Library forwards release applications to the work's copyright holder, provided that he or she is still employed by ETH Zurich or has an ORCID record with an up-to-date email address.

 - A full-text search browses the contents of all documents regardless of access rights.
 Documents with restricted access are also searched.

-- If no special end user licence is stipulated, the users may download and save the objects on offer free of charge for their own private use and for non-commercial purposes.
-Other uses are only possible with permission from the copyright holders.
+- If no special end user licence is stipulated, the users may download and save the objects on offer free of charge for their own personal use and for non-commercial purposes.
+Any further use is only possible with the permission of the rights holder.

 Responsibility for the content/quality standards

 - The authenticity and academic quality of the full texts and other digital objects are the sole responsibility of the copyright holders.

-- The copyright holders agree to observe the ETH-Zurich Compliance Guide and the ethical standards stipulated in the Guidelines for Research Integrity at ETH Zurich.
+- The copyright holders agree to observe the ETH-Zurich Compliance Guide and the provisions and ethical standards stipulated in the ETH Zurich Guidelines on scientific integrity.

 - The electronic version of a submitted examination paper (Habilitation Thesis, Doctoral Thesis, Master or Bachelor Thesis) must correspond to the printed version accepted by the examination boards.

-- Semester, Bachelor and Master Theses will only be published resp. archived with the consent of the supervisor.
+- Semester, Bachelor and Master Theses as well as Student Papers will only be published with the consent of the supervisor.

 Data entry and scope of the work's utilisation